Antonovka: Cultivar of Antonovka

+Several varieties of Antonovka were introduced by pioneer Russian naturalist and plant breeder Ivan Michurin at his experimental orchard in the Tambov Oblast, in particular, One and half pound antonovka notable for the size of the fruit.

 Polish varieties

 Poland has two varieties: Antonówka Zwykła (same, as in Russia) and Antonówka Biała also known as Śmietankowa (Antonówka White or Creamy) with considerably larger and whiter fruit ripening in late September, but also a shorter shelf life.